Industrial Applications of Inorganic Chemistry

 - Stoichiometry: Balancing chemical equations allows for precise determination of reactant and product quantities.

-- Coordination Chemistry: Metal ions form complexes with ligands, which influence their stability, reactivity, and applications.
+- Coordination Chemistry: Metal ions form complexes with ligands, influencing their stability, reactivity, and applications.

 Equipment and Techniques